bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/bc-staking.md

 ## PoSA Consensus of BNB Smart Chain

-[BNB Smart Chain ](https://community.binance.org/topic/2686) is an innovative solution to bring programmability and interoperability to [BNB Beacon Chain ](https://www.binance.org).
+BNB Smart Chain is an innovative solution to bring programmability and interoperability to BNB Beacon Chain.
 BNB Smart Chain  relies on a system of 50 validators with Proof of [Staked Authority (PoSA) consensus](../../beaconchain/learn/genesis.md) that can support short block time and lower fees.
 The most bonded validator candidates of staking will become validators and produce blocks.
 The double-sign detection and other slashing logic guarantee security, stability, and chain finality.

 ## Staking on BNB Beacon Chain